 Daily use of non-oily moisturisers is an important part of keratosis pilaris treatment.
 Symptoms tend to get worse when the skin is dry, so regularly moisturising can really help.

-When showering or bathing, stick to lukewarm water.
+When showering or bathing, stick to lukewarm water if you have acne.
 Hot water can dry the skin and cold water closes pores.
-Try to keep your wash time less than ten minutes to also prevent the skin drying out.
+Also try to keep your wash time less than ten minutes to also prevent the skin drying out.

 Keratosis pilaris does get better with time, and while none of these treatments is a permanent cure, they can help reduce symptoms when used regularly.
 Don't stop using them as soon as symptoms have improved or it is likely to return.

-If you aren't sure if this is the cause of your arm acne, do see your doctor, but rest assured these keratosis pilaris treatments also work for most other types of acne, so they should help.
-If you would like to find out more, visit the shoulder acne section.
+If you aren't sure if this is the cause of your arm acne, do see your doctor, but rest assured these keratosis pilaris treatments also work for most other types of shoulder acne, so they should help.